-With the most important position on the field solidified, and, while quarterbacks like Stafford don't come around every day, the Lions need to figure out what roster holes need to be filled now in order to win while they still have Stafford's talent under center.
+With the most important position on the field solidified, the Lions need to figure out what roster holes need to be filled now in order to win while they still have Stafford's talent under center.
 The offense ranked seventh in scoring with 25.6 points per game.
-Is there anyway this offense can get better?
+Is there any way this offense can get better?
 Let's take a look.

 Number Six Passing Game in the NFL

 After years of relying solely on the receiving abilities of Calvin Johnson, the Lions seem to now have the most complete receiving corps that Matthew Stafford has ever had to work with.
 Coming into the 2017 season, many weren't expecting much from Detroit's passing attack.
 However, Matt Stafford and company made sure to prove doubters wrong.
 Accumulating 261.4 yards per game, the Lions ranked sixth in the NFL in the category.
 How did they do it?

 First, look no further than Marvin Jones and Golden Tate.
 The combination of the two receivers create matchup nightmares for opposing defenses.
 Jones (1,101) and Tate (1,003) completed the season as dual 1,000 yard receivers.
 The one-two punch complimented each other perfectly, as Jones acted as a dangerous deep threat capable of going up and getting jump balls, while Tate filled the role of a yards-after-the-catch receiver with his playmaking ability in the open field.
 The two stud receivers will look to continue their improved chemistry and production in 2018.